This story was last updated Nov. 17, 2022

-But there’s one thing that hits home here just like everywhere else in the country during the holiday season — pie.
+If there’s one thing that hits home even in sunny California just like everywhere else in the country during the holiday season — it’s pie.

 Whatever holidays you celebrate, you probably have your own food traditions.
 You may choose different items at different times and change up the menu according to your mood.